bakhtiar-id/bakhtiar-id/README.md

 - [✅] 🥞 Created [Food Clicker][food-clicker], a game made for Game Programming practicum final project
 - [✅] 🔗 Created [NFTSmith][nftsmith], a blockchain game for practical work subject which economy is powered using Non-Fungible Token in the Matic network
 - [✅] 🤺 Created [Kang Pisman][kang-pisman], a game made for the PISMAN program by the Bandung city government about sorting waste
-- [✅] 🔗 Created Lost Chain, a blockchain game that has a play to earn model, player driven economy & gasless transaction for thesis project powered using Non-Fungible Token in the Matic network
+- [✅] 🔗 Created [Lost Chain][lostchain], a blockchain game that has a play to earn model, player driven economy & gasless transaction for thesis project powered using Non-Fungible Token in the Matic network
 - [🔃] 🪓 Created Unbounded Island

 ### My milestone and target on blockchain